liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 `batch_size=40` is speed-first, `batch_size=20` cuts the extra memory by about half, and `batch_size=10` is memory-first but slow in absolute time.

+The full 40-shot 1-iteration cache-policy probe shows that simple divergence-cache tuning is not enough to solve the remaining memory issue.
+The best-speed policy, `p,u,w` divergence stride=2, reached `1.2173x` speedup
+with `8720.5942 MiB` peak memory.
+Increasing cache stride to `4` reduced peak memory only to `7712.2754 MiB` and reduced speedup to `1.1401x`; no-divergence cache reduced peak memory to `6670.0513 MiB` but speedup fell to `1.0838x`.
+All variants preserved loss and raw `vp.grad` parity at the one-iteration gate.
+The next useful memory investigation is therefore not another stride scan; it should locate non-divergence peak contributors such as state cache, receiver outputs/loss tensors, saved autograd tensors, and allocator peak behavior.

 Do not use full `torch.autograd.profiler` as the next step for this route.
 Observed-pressure short gates can be numerically invalid, while finite `nt=3000` and even tiny synthetic-energy profiler runs were too slow on the